Naturally, one of the first questions we’re asked is “How much do solar panels cost?”

 Roof mounts are attached to your existing roof structure.
 They generally cost less than ground mounts or carports due to lower labor and fewer components.

 Ground mounts and carports are great options for homes and businesses without suitable roofs for solar panels.
-In most cases, this type of system can be installed at a location that offers optimal sunshine for the best performance.
+In most cases, this type of system can be installed at a location that receives optimal sunlight for optimal performance.

 The trade-off is ground mounts, and certainly, carports tend to cost more than installing solar panels on your roof.
-This is mainly due to the increased amount of labor and the additional structure needed to hold the panels.
+This is mainly due to the increased labor and additional structure required to hold the panels in place.

 However, there are instances where a ground mount, being situated in the perfect location, may require fewer solar panels, ultimately balancing out the cost.